evilshxt/KeyForge/README.md

 # ⚡ KeyForge — Modern Typing Speed Challenge

-**KeyForge** is a modern, offline-friendly typing speed app built with **React + Vite** and styled using **Tailwind CSS**.
+**KeyForge** is a modern typing speed app built with **React + Vite** and styled using **Tailwind CSS**.
-It helps users improve their typing speed, accuracy, and consistency across multiple challenge modes — all while storing progress and analytics locally in the browser and syncing with Firebase for authentication and real-time features.
+It helps users improve their typing speed, accuracy, and consistency across multiple challenge modes — with real-time multiplayer support and global leaderboards powered by Firebase.

-> 💡 Everything runs 100% on the client — no backend, no database, no API keys required for local features.
-Firebase handles authentication and optional real-time syncing.
+> 💡 **Firebase Required**: Authentication and data storage are handled by Firebase.
+All features require an internet connection and Firebase account.

 ---

 ## 🚀 Features

 ### 🧩 Core Modes
-1. **Normal Mode** — Type a random paragraph within 60 seconds.
+1. **Normal Mode** — Type multiple random paragraphs within 60 seconds.
-   - Words-per-minute (WPM) and accuracy are calculated against a fixed passage.
+   - **3-5 paragraphs** randomly selected from 30+ available texts
+   - **Sequential typing** with Enter key to advance between paragraphs
+   - **Smart completion** - finishes immediately when all text is typed (even with errors)
+   - Character-based accuracy calculation with real-time error highlighting
 2. **Free-Form Mode** — Type anything you want; accuracy is checked against a built-in dictionary.
    - Uses a lightweight English word list (optimized `.txt`) loaded lazily for performance.
 3. **Monkey Mode** — Random sequence of short words.